Nearly everyone understands the benefits of blogging in today’s business world.

 The truth is both simpler and more complicated.
 A blog post should be as long as it needs to be.
-By this, I mean that it should be as long as it takes for you to succinctly and clearly state your idea.
+By this, I mean that it should be as long as it takes for you to succinctly and clearly explain your idea, concept or thought.
 If you can write a well thought out, complete article in 400 words, that’s great.
 If you can keep it interesting, engaging, relevant and informative all the way to 1,500 words, then it’s still a great blog post.

-In the end, as long as you offer quality, pertinent information in a readable and engaging manner consistently your blog should do well, hopefully fostering a sense of online community as well as helping build a person to person relationship with your readers.
+In the end, as long as you offer quality, pertinent information in a readable and engaging manner consistently your blog should do well, hopefully fostering a sense of online community along with helping build a personal connection with your readers.